GustaSecco/applied-data-analytics/pyspark-rate-function/README.md

 - Keep the implementation simple and readable

 ## When this is useful
-- Credit pricing analysis
+- Back-testing Loan Portfolios: Analyzing historical performance and verifying interest rates across massive legacy datasets.
-- Back-testing loan portfolios or renegotiating a loan by creating a new operation given present value of the former one and new installment value and number of periods that fits best the client's needs.
+- Loan Renegotiation & Refinancing: Creating new operations by calculating the necessary rate given a specific Present Value ($PV$), a desired installment ($PMT$), and a set number of periods ($NPER$) that fits the client’s budget.
-- Analysis of rentability for segments of clients with caracteristics in data sets.
+- Expected rentability analysis: Calculating the internal rate of return for different client segments to identify high-yield or high-risk behaviors within large datasets.